earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-10/in-class/2016-12-06-api05-rcurl-co-data-spatial-data-r.md

 ---
 layout: single
-title: "An example of creating modular code in R - Efficient scientific programming"
+title: "Programmatically accessing geospatial data using API's - Working with and mapping JSON data from the Colorado Information Warehouse in R"
-excerpt: "This lesson provides an example of modularizing code in R. "
+excerpt: "This lesson walks through the process of retrieving and manipulating surface water data housed in the Colorado Information Warehouse.
+These data are stored in JSON format with spatial x, y information that support mapping."
 authors: ['Carson Farmer', 'Leah Wasser']
-modified: '2017-03-30'
+modified: '2017-04-04'
 category: [course-materials]
 class-lesson: ['intro-APIs-r']
 permalink: /course-materials/earth-analytics/week-10/co-water-data-spatial-r/